NethServer/ns8-docs/migration.rst

 .. highlight:: bash

-.. warning:: This is an ALPHA release, do not use it on production!

 Migration is the process to convert a NethServer 7 machine (*source*) into a NethServer 8 (*destination*).

 Before starting you will need: